Journal of Precision Biosciences

 Q1

-Figure 2: Forest plot of comparative Predictive Performance of Omics Approaches Across Included Studies.
+Figure 1: The Plot of Comparative Predictive Performance of Omics Approaches Across Included Studies.
 This figure visualizes the predictive performance of individual omics-based studies included in the meta-analysis, illustrating effect sizes and variability across metabolomic, proteomic, and multi-omics platforms.
 It highlights differences in model accuracy associated with analytical techniques and sample types.

-Figure 3: Funnel Plot of Effect Estimates by Sample Size.
+Figure 2: Plot of Effect Estimates by Sample Size.
 The plot displays study effect estimates against their standard errors to assess publication bias.
 Symmetry around the central red dotted line suggests low bias, while asymmetry indicates potential selective reporting.

 Table 2: Clinical Applications of Omics Technologies for Disease Diagnosis and Treatment Response Prediction.
 This table summarizes clinical studies employing genomics and metabolomics for diagnostic classification and therapeutic response prediction.
 It outlines disease context, biological samples, molecular targets, and primary clinical outcomes, emphasizing translational relevance.